 As part of the process of analyzing your request, the Division reviewed the applicable state regulations for evaluation of these activities under the "investment "test", so called in CRA.
 The investment test evaluates an institution's record of helping to meet the credit needs of its assessment area(s) or a broader statewide or regional area that includes the institution's assessment area(s) (209 CMR 46.23(1)).
 A qualified investment is defined as a lawful investment, deposit, membership share, or grant that has as its primary purpose community development (209 CMR 46.12).
-The definition of community development includes (a) affordable housing (including multi-family rental housing) for low and moderate-income individuals; b) community services targeted to low and moderate-income individuals; (c) activities that promote economic development by financing businesses or farms that meet the size eligibility standards of the Small Business Administration's Development Company or Small Business Investment Company programs (13 CFR121.301)or have gross revenues of $1million or less; (d) activities that revitalize or stabilize the fishing industry; or (e) activities that revitalize or stabilize low and moderate-income geographies (209 CMR 46.12).
+The definition of community development includes (a) affordable housing (including multi-family rental housing) for low and moderate-income individuals; b) community services targeted to low and moderate-income individuals; (c) activities that promote economic development by financing businesses or farms 's Development Company or Small Business Investment Company programs (13 CFR121.301)or have gross revenues of $1million or less; (d) activities that revitalize or stabilize the fishing industry; or (e) activities that revitalize or stabilize low and moderate-income geographies (209 CMR 46.12).
 Services such as those provided by the New England Pension Assistance Project to low- and moderate-income individuals meet the definition of community development service under CRA.
 A donation would be considered a grant or contribution as authorized under the definition of a "qualified investment" set out in 209 CMR 46.12

 Based upon the above state regulatory provisions, the Division would consider a state-chartered institution's financial donation to the New England Pension Assistance Project a qualified investment under the Commonwealth's CRA statute provided the program's activities benefit the institution's assessment area (s) or a broader statewide or regional area that includes the institution's assessment area(s) and provided that the majority of clients are low-to moderate-income.